albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

    the automatically determined cruise altitude.
 -  Menu Button |Menu Button|: ``Write`` denotes flight plan to description and ``Read`` denotes description to flight plan.
+   You can tear off the drop down menu from the button by clicking on the dashed line on top of it.

    -  ``Write departure and destination airport``: Note that disabling this option will result in an invalid route description which cannot be read